Jaghs/SQL-project/cleaning_data.md

 4. Trimming down fullVisiotrId from the all_sessions table
 5. Changing time format from all_sessions table to HH:MM:SS
 6. fullVisitorId from all_sessions tables have duplicate ID's
+7. units_sold in analytics table has alot of null values where they can be transformed to output "0" instead
+8. changing column "SKU" from products table to match other tables names with "productSKU" (did another similar query for changing  fullvisitorId in the analytics table to "fullVisitorId" aswell)

 ***(Numbers above correspond to numbers below)***